acousticrobot/FlyPaper/README.md

   * the handle is a paper.Path.Rectangle used for dragging, by default it is invisible
   * the group, initially this.group includes the handle if there is one
-  * selectable (default false, and only when fly.debug is true)
+  * selectable (default false, in effect when fly.debug is false)
   * draggable (default true)
   * rotatable (default false)